loic-sharma/BaGet/docs/windows/iis-proxy.md

 ## BaGet Folder permissions

-In order for the app to create the appropriate NuGet package folder, as well as create various files (SqLite database for example) you **may** need to give special rights to the top level BaGet folder.
+In order for the app to create the appropriate NuGet package folder, as well as create various files (SQLite database for example) you **may** need to give special rights to the top level BaGet folder.

 Read under, "Application Pools" and, "Application Pool Identity" [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-2.2).
 Basically the identity used in the app pool isn't a real user account and doesn't show up in the Windows User Management Console.